Andy-Shao/DHAuDS/README.md

-# A Dynamic and Heterogeneous Audio Domain Shift (DHAuDS) Benchmark for Test-time Adaptation on Audio Classification
+# DHAuDS: A Dynamic and Heterogeneous Audio Benchmark for Test-Time Adaptation

 ## Software Environment